 By the late 1980s, the concrete Diplodocus was inevitably deteriorating (Madsen 1990:3).
 Museum staff decided they wanted a new, lightweight cast of Diplodocus to mount indoors.
 As noted above, the 50-foot-long galleries could not accommodate a 76-foot-long mount at its full length, but it was decided to curve the tail to enable it to fit.
-That is course had been an option in 1957 when the concrete cast was created, but perhaps Untermann, then the museum director, had wanted the tail laid straight out.
+That of course had been an option in 1957 when the concrete cast was created, but perhaps Untermann, then the museum director, had wanted the tail laid straight out.
 Untermann had died in 1975, two years after his wife Billie (Lewis 1977): a decade after his death, his preference would not have held such weight.

-On 26 January 1988, Alden H. Hamblin, then Park Superintendant of the Utah Field House, informally discussed with William C. “Lucky” Murdock, director of the Las Vegas Museum of Natural History, the possibility of having the Las Vegas museum make molds from the concrete cast.
-Murdock’s 28 January letter of confirmation (Murdock 1988) proposed a deal where the Las Vegas museum would make a new fiberglass cast for the Field Museum and mount it for them in Vernal, and would retain the concrete cast as well as the new molds, with permission to cast additional specimens.
+On 26 January 1988, Alden H. Hamblin, then Park Superintendent of the Utah Field House, informally discussed with William C. “Lucky” Murdock, director of the Las Vegas Museum of Natural History, the possibility of having the Las Vegas museum make molds from the concrete cast.
+Murdock’s 28 January letter of confirmation (Murdock 1988) proposed a deal where the Las Vegas museum would make a new fiberglass cast for the Field House and mount it for them in Vernal, and would retain the concrete cast as well as the new molds, with permission to cast additional specimens.
 James E. King, director of the Carnegie Museum of Natural History, got wind of this plan and wrote on 23 February to Hamblin and Murdock requesting that only two casts (for Las Vegas and the Field House) be made from the new molds (King 1988).

 Negotiations progressed to the point where a draft contract was written up (Las Vegas Museum of Natural History 1988), with the intention of signing it on 8 March.
 This version of the agreement was more favourable to the Field House: the Las Vegas Museum was to disassemble and transport the concrete Diplodocus, make molds from it, and cast two fiberglass replicas from them.
 It would retain one and display it with acknowledgement to the Field House; and it would keep the new molds in storage but they would belong to the Field House.
 The Las Vegas Museum was to return the concrete original and the second fiberglass replica to Vernal, and mount the new Vernal cast in the Field House.
 All of this was to be done at the Las Vegas Museum's expense and under its own insurance.
 The agreement stated that the work would be completed by 30 June 1988, which seems highly optimistic.
 Additional casts would be made only with written permission from both the Field House and the Carnegie Museum.
 These plans were briefly noted by Krishtalka (1988:17).